NREL/TITANIC/README.md

 #Installing and using the scripts
 1. Unpack the .zip file.
 You will a directory structure as follows:
-  1. `firstlook` and `helper_files` contain code.
+  1. `MATLAB source code` contains the meat of the TITANIC code.
   2. `/local/MetData/M5Twr` contains raw test data.
   3. `webserver` represents a web server.
 This will be your pseudo web output, corresponding to the archives at http://wind.nrel.gov/MetData/135mData/M5Twr/
 3. Open `AdminCodeTester.m`.
   1. Change `C:\blah\`, etc to the path to the directory you just created.
   2. Run the first few cells to set your paths.
-6. Try each cells in order.
-Each calls different scripts:
+6. Try each cell in `AdminCodeTester` in order.
+Each cell calls different scripts:
   1. `TowerRunAnalysis.m`: read in a raw data file and analyse the data.
 Push results to file in the directory, and push files to the web.
   2. `TowerPlotSummaryData.m`: create summaries of data for arbitrary periods.
   3. `TowerDeleteCorruptData.m`: check the web archive for damaged files